aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/management/move-worksheet-in-spreadsheet/_index.md

 ---
-title: "Aspose.Cells Cloud Web API - Move Worksheet in Spreadsheet"
+title: "Aspose.Cells Cloud Web API - Move a Worksheet to new position in the Spreadsheet"
 second_title: "Aspose.Cells Cloud"
 ArticleTitle: "Move worksheet to new position in Spreadsheet"
 linktitle: "Move Worksheet in Spreadsheet"